A look at the resume questions and answers you care about most.

 How do I handle the employment gaps on my resume?

 Whenever there's a gap on your resume, you’ll need to look for ways to fill it — with volunteer work, internships (at any age!), part-time jobs (even if they’re not related to your field), coursework, and so on to show employers you've been doing something worthwhile with that time.
 Ideally, you participated in activities that helped keep your skills sharp or helped you gain new skills that are considered valuable for your target job.

 The following article provides some options to help you supplement your work experience and lessen the gaps on your resume.
 Within the article, I've included a ton of resources to help you find skill-based volunteer opportunities (one of my favorite strategies) and free or low-cost professional development options to improve your job skills.

 Also, check with your local library and town.
 Oftentimes, these local communities offer classes and support for those in need of some extra help during the job search.

 If you're looking for part-time work, check out FlexJobs.
 They have a lot of telecommuting opportunities that might be helpful.

-This is one of those situations where a professional resume writer might experiment with how they present your work experience, depending on what other information with which they have to work.
-For instance, let’s say you held a position for a good amount of time prior to these temporary jobs, and that role was similar to the type of work for which you're looking today.
+This is one of those situations where a professional resume writer might experiment with how they present your work experience, depending on what other information they have to work with.
+For instance, let’s say you held a position for a good amount of time prior to these temporary jobs and that role was similar to the type of work for which you're looking today.
 Then, you should try to keep the amount of information about these recent short-term positions to a minimum and draw the employer's attention to the meatier part of your work history.